 This has a fine plate and coarse plate, so it can be used for grinding meats, dried bread, as well as firm fruits, vegetables and cheeses.
 Most parts are dishwasher-safe for easy cleaning.
 It also includes a meat pusher, which has a wrench on the opposite end for unscrewing the ring that holds the plates in place.

 While this is all you need for grinding meat, there are add-ons that work with this grinder that make it even more useful.
 An optional food tray (Buy on Amazon) expands the surface area for holding food at the top of the grinder, making it faster and easier to keep feeding food into the grinder.

 An optional sausage stuffer attachment (Buy on Amazon) works with the grinder to feed the prepared sausage mix into casings.
 It includes both a narrow tube that’s ideal for breakfast sausages, as well as a large tube for bratwurst, Italian sausage and other large sausages.

-If you buy meat in bulk, you go hunting or you want to take up sausage making as a hobby, this grinder can handle pretty much anything you throw into it, and it has the power for frequent use.
-It can grind up to 360 pounds of meat per hour, so you’ll be done with big projects in no time at all.
-The downside is that this is a heavy piece of equipment, weighing 47 pounds, so it’s not something that you’ll want to move around regularly.
+If you buy meat in bulk, you go hunting, or you want to take up sausage making as a hobby, this grinder can handle pretty much anything you throw into it—and it has the power for frequent use.
+The powerful 300-watt motor quickly grinds up to 3 pounds per minute, so you'll be done with big projects in no time at all.